 To modern shoppers, ease of use includes conveniently sized portion packs as well as containers that readily reseal and can be handled comfortably on the go.
 Closures that furnish proper protection yet open easily are also in-demand, assisting an increasingly mobile public.

 City-dwellers, in particular, are less likely than other demographic groups to stock up on consumer goods, so effective packaging accounts for the needs of these urban populations.
 Appropriately sized packages, for instance, serve frequent shoppers who don’t have the space to house large quantities of food at home.
 And packaging doubling as serving vessels, like soup cups and pourable, spouted drink containers, also speak to the demand for portability and convenience.

 Packages present prime opportunities for producers to share provenance.
 Whether it is text or graphical information about what’s inside, or messages sharing brand values, the surface area can be used to drive home connections and increase consumer intelligence.

 Marketing and merchandising are all about the details, so producers need to highlight features distinguishing their products from others.
 In fact, relationship building has become such an integral part of the consumer experience; shoppers have grown to expect high levels of dialog with makers and sellers.

 Organic producers and makers claiming other specific benefits, for instance, effectively use packaging to reinforce the added value of their brands, compared to others, furnishing label information about product sourcing, manufacturing practices, and ingredients.
 Active packaging is another innovation adding to the information exchange throughout the supply chain, supplying feedback directly from product labels.

-Although consumer habits are guided by a host of influences, packaging remains one of the most versatile and effective methods for building brand associations and providing the essential personal touch found at the heart successful modern packaging projects.
+Although a host of influences guides consumer habits, packaging remains one of the most versatile and effective methods for building brand associations and providing the essential personal touch found at the heart of successful modern packaging projects.